SciML/Catalyst.jl/docs/src/spatial_modelling/lattice_reaction_systems.md

 end
 ```

-To learn the compartment and edge parameters of a `LatticeReaction`, the `compartment_parameters` and `edge_parameters` functions can be used:
+To learn the compartment and edge parameters of a `LatticeReaction`, the `vertex_parameters` and `edge_parameters` functions can be used:
 ```@example spatial_intro_4
 brusselator = @reaction_network begin
     A, ∅ --> X